vmelnik-ukraine/jquery-required-fields-style/README.md

 ### Options

-styleClass - class which will be added to not completed required fields.
-Default value is arfa-required.
+* styleClass - class which will be added to not completed required fields.
+Default value is `arfa-required`.

-requiredSelectors - describes observable elements.
+* requiredSelectors - describes observable elements.
 Can be string or array.
-Default observable elements is inputs with types like text, email or password and "required" attribute.
+Default observable elements are inputs with types like text, email or password and "required" attribute.
 Plus a textarea with "required" attribute.

-enableAndRun - flag that emit plugin and run all checks.
-Default value is true.
+* enableAndRun - flag that emit plugin and run all checks.
+Default value is `true`.

 ### Public methods

-enable - enable observers
+* enable - enable observers

-disable - disable observers
+* disable - disable observers

-run - run all checks
+* run - run all checks

 ### Examples